avengers-p11/Documentation/OT MS Understanding/ScyllaDB/ScyllaDB Documentation/README.md

 - [References](#references)

 ## Purpose
-ScyllaDB is a high-performance, NoSQL database designed to handle large-scale data applications with low latency and high throughput, even under heavy workloads.
-Built in C++ for optimized performance, it is fully compatible with Apache Cassandra, enabling straightforward migrations with minimal code changes while using the same Cassandra Query Language (CQL) and drivers.
-ScyllaDB is crafted to make efficient use of system resources through asynchronous I/O and avoids Java-based garbage collection, ensuring consistent performance with lower CPU and memory requirements.
-Known for its scalability, ScyllaDB enables seamless horizontal scaling, making it suitable for applications that need to accommodate rapid data growth and fluctuating traffic demands.
-Additionally, it incorporates robust fault tolerance features, including data replication, automatic failover, and multi-region support, to ensure continuous data availability and reliability in production environments.
+ScyllaDB is a high-performance NoSQL database that handles large-scale data with low latency and high throughput.
+Fully compatible with Apache Cassandra, it offers easy migration and efficient resource management.
+ScyllaDB scales horizontally and ensures high availability through data replication, automatic failover, and multi-region support.In the OT Microservice project, ScyllaDB serves as the primary database for the Employee and Salary APIs, providing fast and reliable data storage while supporting scalable growth.
+Its seamless integration with the project ensures efficient handling of data and high system performance.

 ## Introduction
 ## What is ScyllaDB?